Hypercontext/linkifyjs/README.md

 * **Extensibility**<br>Linkify is designed to be fast and lightweight, but comes with a powerful plugin API that lets you detect even more information like #hashtags and @mentions.
 * **Small footprint**<br>Linkify and its jQuery interface clock in at approximately 15KB minified (5KB gzipped) - approximately 50% the size of Twitter Text
 * **Modern implementation**<br>Linkify is written in ECMAScript6 and compiles to ES5 for modern JavaScript runtimes.
-  * Linkify is compatible with all modern browsers, as well as Internet Explorer 9 and up.
-Full IE8 support coming soon.
+  * Linkify is compatible with all modern browsers, as well as Internet Explorer 8 and up.

 ## Demo
 [Launch demo](http://soapbox.github.io/linkifyjs/)